When you are ready...

 YOU are legally responsible for routine/regular maintenance, cleaning, and inspection schedules.
 Failure to keep these schedules may lead to excessive wear, cause operational problems, and jeopardize the overall safety of the systems.

-According to statistics published by the Health and Safety Executive (HSE) between 2005 – 2010 and 2010 – 2015, there has been on average 35,041 reported accidents involving children in schools each year – the number of real accidents is probably higher as many smaller less serious accidents go unreported.
+According to statistics published by the Health and Safety Executive (HSE) between 2005-2010 and 2010-2015, there have been on average 35,041 reported accidents involving children in schools each year – the number of real accidents is probably higher as many smaller, less serious accidents go unreported.

 With so many children in your care, school playground safety and the assessment and maintenance of play and sports equipment is an essential factor in keeping those in your charge safe from harm.
 While the number of children attending a school can vary, there’s no doubt about it that your facilities will be well and regularly used – which in turn can lead to damage and wear that can put users at risk should these issues go unidentified.